simontran7/dev-notes/performance-tuning/data-parallelism.md

 pub fn portable_simd_find(haystack: &[u8], needle: u8) -> Option<usize> {
     const VECTOR_WIDTH: usize = 32;

-    // For short strings (less than 32 bytes), fallback to scalar solution. if haystack.len() < VECTOR_WIDTH {
+    // For short strings (less than 16 bytes), use simple iteration instead of SIMD if haystack.len() < VECTOR_WIDTH {
         return haystack.iter().position(|&b| b == needle);
     }

     // Perform SIMD on strings of at least 32 bytes.
     //
-    // For every 32-byte chunk of the haystack, we create a SIMD vector and compare
+    // For every 32-byte chunk of the haystack, we create two SIMD vectors: one for the 16-byte
+    // chunk of the haystack we're working on, `haystack_vec`, and one 16-byte SIMD vector containing
-    // each byte against the needle in parallel using `simd_eq`, producing a mask.
+    // 16-bytes of just `needle`, `needle_vec` such that we can compare each byte against the needle in parallel using `simd_eq`,
+    // producing a mask.
     //
     // This SIMD mask is a vector of booleans, like:
     //   [false, false, false, true, false, ...]